vivachu/slate/source/includes/_contests.md

 }
 ```

-This endpoint will remote current user from a fan of a sponsor, and return its updated fans number.
+This endpoint will remove current user from a fan of a sponsor, and return its updated fans number.

 ### HTTP Request